maxvette402/bitcoin/doc/tracing.md

 4. Network the peer connects from as `uint32` (1 = IPv4, 2 = IPv6, 3 = Onion, 4 = I2P, 5 = CJDNS).
 See `Network` enum in `netaddress.h`.
 5. Connection established UNIX epoch timestamp as `uint64`.

+#### Tracepoint `net:misbehaving_connection`

+Is called when a connection is misbehaving.
+Passes the peer id, old misbehaving score, score increase and why the peer is misbehaving.

+Arguments passed:
+1. Peer ID as `int64`.
+2. Misbehaving score before being punished as `int32`.
+New peers start with a score of 0.
+3. Misbehaving score increase for this misbehavior as `int32`.
+4. Reason why the peer is misbehaving as `pointer to C-style String` (max. length 128 characters).
+5. If the discuragement threshold is exceeded as `bool`.

 ### Context `validation`

 #### Tracepoint `validation:block_connected`